sanketdaru/coindcx-crypto-pnl-analyzer/README.md

-# Crypto P&L Calculator (for CoinDCX trades)
+# Crypto P&L Analyzer (for CoinDCX)

 A Python script to calculate cryptocurrency profit and loss statements compliant with Indian VDA (Virtual Digital Asset) taxation under Section 115BBH of the Income Tax Act, 1961.

-This script is provided as-is for informational purposes only and should not be considered as tax advice.
+**This script is provided as-is for informational purposes only and should not be considered as tax advice.**

 ## Features